murtyjones/murtyjones.github.io/_posts/2021-11-28-svelte-cwasm-workers-how-to.md

 Our `"render"` message handler uses the provided `text` and the previously cached `offscreen` canvas to invoke the WASM `render` function.

-Finally, let's go back to our rust library and make the `render` function apply the text to the canvas:
+Finally, let's go back to our Rust library and make the `render` function apply the text to the canvas:

 ```diff
 use wasm_bindgen::prelude::*;